puma/puma/docs/systemd.md

 systemd and attempt to bind it again, resulting in the exception `There is already a server bound to:`.

+### Binding

+By default you need to configure puma to have binds matching with all ListenStream statements.
+Any mismatched systemd ListenStreams will be closed by puma.

+To automatically bind to all activated sockets, the option `--bind-to-activated-sockets` can be used.
+This matches the config DSL `bind_to_activated_sockets` statement.
+This will cause puma to create a bind automatically for any activated socket.
+When systemd socket activation is not enabled, this option does nothing.

+This also accepts an optional argument `only` (DSL: `'only'`) to discard any binds that's not socket activated.

 ## Usage

 Without socket activation, use `systemctl` as root (e.g. via `sudo`) as